JonathanR3/pyGameTest/README.md

 # pyGameTest
-Simple game demo with Python.
+Dinosaur Game demo made with the Pygame library.